mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	....:
 	31

-Since none of the conditions were met, our code defaulted to the else and just printed the number :math:`31` .
+Since none of the conditions were met, our code *defaulted* to printing the number :math:`31`.

 .. _while_loops:

 While loops
 --------------------

-|  You should be familiar with :ref:`variables` and :ref:`booleans`
+    You should be familiar with :ref:`variables` and :ref:`booleans`

 While loops are one of the most useful techniques in programming.
 Essentially, a while loop runs a block of code while a